 - Longevity – What are the habits and practices inherent in the people who live the longest in the world.
 What do they eat and how do they live?
 How can we incorporate those habits into our ordinary life?

 - Medicare – Important information by experts for Baby Boomers turning 65 or who are already on Medicare that will help you plan the best health care for you depending on your individual needs.
-To take a six-day free course on Medicare including free checklists, worksheets, and mini-videos from one of my guest bloggers click here.

 - Nutrition – We’ve all heard the adage, “You are what you eat.”
 I’m a die-hard foodie but would love to live as long and as well as I can.
 I focus on eating smart with “real” organic food rather than anything in a package.
 I’m not into diets, food fad, and other scams that are marketed to Baby Boomers by food manufacturers and others who exploit us.